urban-tep/DDF-SDD/source/groups/group___geosquare.rst

 This component manages the TEP users and thematic groups along with the user roles.

 Geosquare is an tool for indexing model-aware dataset in elasticsearch and then search them in a catalogue via an OpenSearch interface.

+.. req:: TS-FUN-120
+	:show:

+	Geosquare provides with the Catalogue as a service function

 Sub-Modules